karstenw/nodebox-pyobjc/README.md

 This is a fork of [NodeBox 1](https://github.com/nodebox/nodebox-pyobjc).

-The current version is 1.9.32
+The current version is 1.10.0b

-Download the compiled app from my [dropbox](http://goo.gl/dZDic5).
+Download the compiled app from my [github releases](https://github.com/karstenw/nodebox-pyobjc/releases).

+As of 2021-06-20 a transition to Python3.8 is underway.
+I intend to keep the source py2/py3 compatible as long as possible or at least as long as I care.

 As of 2018-05-05 and version 1.9.31 OS X 10.9 is the minimum OS version needed to run NodeBox.
 Prior Versions should run on 10.6 and above.